brentyi/jax_dataclasses/README.md

 <code>jax_dataclasses.<strong>EnforcedAnnotationsMixin</strong></code> enables
 automatic shape and data-type validation.
-Arrays contained within dataclasses are validated on instantiation and a **`.get_batch_axes()`** method is exposed for grabbing any common prefixes the shapes of contained arrays.
+Arrays contained within dataclasses are validated on instantiation and a **`.get_batch_axes()`** method is exposed for grabbing any common prefixes to the shapes of contained arrays.

 We can start by importing the standard `Annotated` type: